3TUSK/PaperPlaneExp/Instructions.md

 # Paper Plane Instructions

-  1. Get a piece of A4 paper.
+  1. Get a piece of A4-sized paper, preferably printing paper or notebook paper.
      ![Step1](Step1.svg)
   2. Fold the two upper corner towards inside of the paper, so the two corners meet together in the middle.
      ![Step2](Step2.svg)